sayeed245/Fraud-Detection/README.md

 ## Overview
 This is a classification model to predict fraudalent E-Commerce transactions:
 1. [IEEE](https://github.com/sayeed245/Fraud-Detection/blob/main/IEEE.ipynb):The missing values were imputed and LightGBM was used to select 11.5% (50/433) features.
 VIF was applied to further select(29/50) features.
 Created 55 new features from these 29 selected feautres.
 Negated the class imbalance by applying SMOTE and achieved an AUC score of 0.69 using Logistic Regression with 7%(29/433) of the features for interpretebility
-2. [IEEE LightGBM CV](https://github.com/sayeed245/Fraud-Detection/blob/main/IEEE%20LightGBM%20CV.ipynb): Imputed missing values and appied LightGBM with KFold cross validation.
+2. [IEEE LightGBM CV](https://github.com/sayeed245/Fraud-Detection/blob/main/IEEE%20LightGBM%20CV.ipynb): Imputed missing values and applied LightGBM with KFold cross validation.
 Achieved a mean AUC score of 0.929 and out of fold AUC of 0.927.
 Created 137 new features and achieved an 0.55% increase in mean AUC score with 0.934 and 0.61% increase in out of fold AUC score with 0.932
 ## Motivation
 What could be a perfect way to utilize unfortunate lockdown period?
 Like most of you, I spend my time in cooking, Netflix, coding and reading some latest research papers on weekends.
 The idea of classifying indian currency struck to me when I was browsing through some research papers.
 I couldn't find any relevant research paper (and of course dataset!) associated with it.
 And that led me to collect the images of Indian currency to train a deep learning model using [this](https://github.com/hardikvasa/google-images-download) amazing tool.
 ## Technical Aspect